jonas-bird/udacity-ipnd-python/README.md

 ## webAPI/weather/weather.py

-This script uses requests to GET the weather forecast from
+This script uses requests to GET the weather forecast from metaweather.com and prints out a human readable description of the current weather and forecast